tanuja1536/LsectionCSE/README.md

 # LsectionCSE
-this a demo repository created for understanding Github modification done delay.
+this a demo repository modified branch file.